RakibRahman/hadith-api/README.md

 # Hadith API

-A API for hadiths in bengali language
+A API for hadiths in bengali language for the first time!

 From this API you will get: